Deviate from what’s typical to win a winner-takes-all game.

 The people around us are most likely to be average in the skill we’re trying to learn, so we inevitably copy average-performing strategies, mental models, and habits.

-And if being average is good enough—and for most skills it is—then this is completely logical.
-Listening to those around you is the simplest way to learn when you don’t know what you need to learn.
+And if having an average level of a particular skill is good enough—and usually it is—then this is completely logical.
+Following those around you is the simplest way to learn when you don’t know what you need to learn.

-Oftentimes, however, being average has near-zero value because the rewards almost completely go to the few winners at the top; i.e.: it’s a “winner takes all” environment.
+Oftentimes, however, having an average level of skill has near-zero value because the rewards of winning go almost completely to the best few players— it’s a “winner-takes-all” game.

-In these cases, the only outcome that matters is being at the top, and having a chance at being at the top.
-Being merely good doesn't matter; being merely great doesn't matter.
-In these cases, your skill needs to be among the best.
+In these cases, if the reward is what you desire, the only outcome that matters being one of the few best players.
+Being merely ‘good’, or even merely ‘great’, is worth little.
+In these cases, your skill level needs to be among the best few players.

-But you can’t do the same average things as everyone else and expect to be rewarded any more than the average player.
+But you can’t do the same average things as every other player and expect to win except by luck.